ArturoDent/command-alias/README.md

 <br/>

-* Note that if you edit the `command.category` in the Settings UI as shown above that vscode has a rather short debounce lag for typing entries into that field.
+* Note that if you edit the `"commandAlias.category"` in the Settings UI as shown above that vscode has a rather short debounce lag for typing entries into that field.
 So vscode will update the setting before you may be finished typing the `category` entry - and that will cause this extension to warn you about reloading vscode.
 You can ignore the `reload` message until you are done with the Settings UI.

 -----------
 -----------